 Any cyclist using the bike trail is welcome to take a break at our Bike Trail Oasis for a water fill-up or some ice to cool down.
 We sell beverages and snacks to help replenish energy and refresh the weary.
-Our Bike Trail Patio is open, providing tables. chairs, and bistro-type umbrellas for any prolonged "kick-back" needed.
+Our Bike Trail Patio is available, providing tables, chairs, and bistro-type umbrellas for any prolonged "kick-back" needed.
 Biking groups staying with us totally enjoy our Bike Trail Patio after a long day of trail adventure!
 Spring-Summer-Fall, cyclists drop in constantly to say "Hi!", then back on their two-wheeled journey!

 Our guests may secure their bikes on our Bike Trail Patio bike rack, or along our wrap-around porch, or they may take them into their guest rooms for extra safe-keeping.
 All we ask is that guests do not use our guest towels to clean their bikes, nor take the bike to bed!
 Grime and grease are not easily removed!

 See "Biking FAQs" section below for more information.